-By 2050, the CCC’s Sixth Carbon Budget calls for 635 TWh/year of despatchable electricity from Wind And Solar Power Plants (WASPPs).
+By 2050, the CCC’s Sixth Carbon Budget calls for 80% of UK electricity from INTERMITTENT WASPPs.

-Conversely, 635 TWh/year of despatchable electricity from ‘Home Made’ advanced Nuclear Power Plants (NPPs) would cost just £8.41 billion per year.
+Conversely, the 635 TWh/year of despatchable electricity from UK-MANUFACTURED, advanced Nuclear Power Plants (NPPs) will cost just £8.11 billion per year.

 The message from powerful WASPP lobbyists like renewableUK and National Grid, with daily support from the media, convince most politicians and the general public alike that WASPPs are the cheapest way to generate electricity.